stackitcloud/terraform-provider-stackit/docs/data-sources/loadbalancer.md

 - `options` (Attributes) Defines any optional functionality you want to have enabled on your load balancer. (see [below for nested schema](#nestedatt--options))
 - `plan_id` (String) The service plan ID.
 If not defined, the default service plan is `p10`.
 Possible values are: `p10`, `p50`, `p250`, `p750`.
 - `private_address` (String) Transient private Load Balancer IP address.
 It can change any time.
-- `security_group_id` (String) The ID of the security group automatically assigned to the load balancer's targets.
+- `security_group_id` (String) The ID of the egress security group assigned to the Load Balancer's internal machines.
+This ID is essential for allowing traffic from the Load Balancer to targets in different networks or STACKIT NETWORK AREAS (SNA).
+To enable this, create a security group rule for your target VMs and set the `remote_security_group_id` of that rule to this value.
+This is typically used when `disable_security_group_assignment` is set to `true`.
 - `target_pools` (Attributes List) List of all target pools which will be used in the Load Balancer.
 Limited to 20. (see [below for nested schema](#nestedatt--target_pools))

 <a id="nestedatt--listeners"></a>